ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_autoassess_stratosphere.rst

    pair of arguments of ``scripts: autoassess_script`` (see below for example).
 These are formatted as ``YYYY/MM/DD``; this is necessary since the Autoassess metrics are computed from 1-Dec through 1-Dec rather than 1-Jan through 1-Jan.
+This is a temporary implementation to fully replicate the native Autoassess functionality and a minor user inconvenience since they need to set an extra set of ``start`` and ``end`` arguments in the diagnostic; this will be phased when all the native Autoassess metrics hanve been ported to ESMValTool review has completed.

 An example of standard inputs as read by ``autoassess_area_base.py`` and passed over to the diagnostic/metric is listed below.